ShraddhaLokhande03/EDA/README.md

 5. **Handling Outliers:**
    - Identify outliers using visualizations or statistical methods.
-   - Decide whether outliers are errors or valid data points and handle them accordingly (removal, transformation, etc.).
+   - Decide whether outliers are errors or valid data points and handle them accordingly.

 6. **Feature Engineering:**
    - Generate new features or transform existing ones to better represent the underlying data.